autokey/autokey/API-Examples.md

 ### Calendar dialog ###

-This script does the following:
+The script does the following:

 1. Displays a save as file dialog.